Rajesh426/Loan-Prediction-using-Grid-Search-and-Decision-trees-SVM-Neural-Networks-Logistic-Regression-/README.md

 ### Dictionary csv file is also added which will have the all abrivations for the columns <br>
 # Hyperparameters tuning <br>

-Hyperparameter tuning is done with the help og grid search for all algorithms <br>
+Hyperparameter tuning is done with the help of grid search for all algorithms <br>

 # Following Steps are performed on data <br>